ericholiveira/studio/README.md

 });
 ```

-You can see all yieldable objects in the [generators](#generators) session
+You can yield Promises, Arrays of promises (for concurrency), Regular Objects or even Thunkable (node callbacks) you can see hthe examples in the [generators](#generators) session

 Also if youre running on node > 4 or using the flag and --harmony-proxies.
-You can access the services easily:
+You can access the services easier:

 ```js
 var Studio = require('studio');